Kurilian Bobtail vs Korat Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Kurilian Bobtail has a typical lifespan of 15-20 years, while Korat Cat lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
 Kurilian Bobtail is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Korat Cat faces its own health challenges including Genetic Conditions, Other Health Concerns.
+Korat Cat faces its own health challenges including Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
 Kurilian Bobtail has 1 documented predispositions compared to 2 for Korat Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health